VaibhavKansagara/Faceapp/README.md

 ### Step 1.
 Clone the TensorFlow examples source code

-Clone the TensorFlow examples GitHub repository to your computer to get the demo application.
+Clone the Faceapp GitHub repository to your computer to get the demo application.

 ```